nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 ```

 Now, the Gurus of programming have wisely adviced us to always be DRY.
 Donot Repeat Yourself.
 But we are!
-Both of our elements hvae the exact same font!
+Both of our elements have the exact same font!
 Now there are two ways to resolve this,

 * If the file is as simple as ours, with nothing else but just a `<h1>` and a `<p>` tag, we can really just apply the `font-family` to the `<body>` tag of the page, so it shall then affect everything within the body tag.